vai12376/practice/README.md

 Called immediately after ngOnChanges() on every change detection run, and immediately after ngOnInit() on the first run.

+## directives

+### two types of directives
+1. attribute directive
+this will just change the style and behavior of a element 2.structural directive this directives are used to add and remove element from DOM.

 ## pipes in angular